Shed and Shift

 That’s all he said.
 He wasn’t blaming her.
 He wasn’t even asking her to fix anything.
 Just sharing his own frustration with his mistake.

-But something happened inside Sarah’s chest.
-It tightened like a fist.
-Her face flushed hot.
+But something happened inside Elena’s chest.
+Her throat closed up instantly.
+Heat crawled up the back of her neck.
 This wasn’t just concern for Jake—this was volcanic panic, like she had personally caused a catastrophe.

 Her mind raced: “I should have checked the bills earlier.
 I should have helped him with the budget.
 I should have seen this coming.”
-Her body was coiling with urgent energy, ready to fix everything immediately.
+Tension locked through her shoulders and spine, ready to fix everything immediately.

 Jake had no idea about the emotional storm happening three feet away from him.
-Sarah stood there, hands shaking, wondering why such a simple moment felt like an emergency.
+Elena stood there, her fingers trembling and going cold, wondering why such a simple moment felt like an emergency.

 If you’ve ever had a moment like this, I want you to know something: You’re not overreacting.
 You’re not too sensitive.
-And you’re definitely not broken.
+Your empathic system is doing exactly what it was designed to do—absorbing and processing emotional information from the people around you.

 What’s happening in your body makes perfect sense.
 Let me show you why.